 Philosophically, Ann believes counseling begins with a safe and collaborative relationship between therapist and client.
 Her position as a counselor is to help the client identify areas of concern; empathically investigate causes and origins of behaviors that may maintain unhealthy patterns; teach constructive coping skills; suggest strategies for empowering life patterns; and assist in identity development.
 She believes in the power of relationships and enjoys working with clients to develop strong and meaningful connections in their lives.

-Ann earned her MA in Counseling from Gordon-Conwell Theological Seminary where she graduated with honors.
+Ann earned her PhD in Counseling from Newburgh Seminary and her MA in Counseling from Gordon Conwell Theological Seminary where she graduated with honors.
 She is also a member of Psi Chi, the National Honor Society in Psychology.
-She is currently working on her Doctorate in Counseling.
 Ann is a member of the American Association of Marriage and Family Therapists and the American Association of Christian Counselors.
-Prior to a counseling career, she worked for a major corporation as an Industrial Engineer and also co-owns and operates a small business.
+Prior to a counseling career, she worked for a major corporation as an Industrial Engineer and also owned and operated a small private company.
 She feels her varied experiences have enriched her ability to understand situations clients often face and to help them navigate to health.

 $_____ per ____ minute session.